Robinhood (HOOD)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Robinhood’s 46.4% annualized revenue growth over the last three years was incredible.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Thankfully, Robinhood’s 48.8% annualized revenue growth over the last three years was incredible.
 Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.

-This quarter, Robinhood reported magnificent year-on-year revenue growth of 100%, and its $1.27 billion of revenue beat Wall Street’s estimates by 6%.
+This quarter, Robinhood generated an excellent 26.5% year-on-year revenue growth rate, but its $1.28 billion of revenue fell short of Wall Street’s high expectations.

-Looking ahead, sell-side analysts expect revenue to grow 17.9% over the next 12 months, a deceleration versus the last three years.
-Despite the slowdown, this projection is noteworthy and implies the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 25.7% over the next 12 months, a deceleration versus the last three years.
+Despite the slowdown, this projection is admirable and suggests the market is baking in success for its products and services.

 A company’s gross profit margin has a significant impact on its ability to exert pricing power, develop new products, and invest in marketing.
 These factors can determine the winner in a competitive market.